-When’s the cheapest time to fly to New York?
+When’s the cheapest month to fly?

-How long is the flight from London to New York?
+How long is the flight from London?

 Whichever airport you choose, a direct flight from London to New York will take just over seven hours.
 New York is five hours behind GMT, meaning you can fly on a Friday after work and still arrive in Manhattan in time for a cocktail.

-If you hold a British passport, then you currently do not need a Visa to fly to New York.
+If you hold a British passport, then you currently do not need a Visa.
 Instead, you must apply for an ESTA (a Visa waiver programme) no less than 72 hours before you fly.
 The ESTA costs $14 and you can easily apply online.

 British Airways have a generous baggage allowance for long-haul flights.
-If you’re travelling in Economy to New York, you can take one 23 kg bag per person.
+If you’re travelling in Economy, you can take one 23 kg bag per person.
 If you book Premium Economy, you can take two 23 kg bags each.
-Business Class travellers, and travellers flying on our Club World London City service, can take two 32 kg bags each.
+Business Class travellers can take two 32 kg bags each.
 First class passengers can bring three 32 kg bags per person.
 If you’re travelling with children under the age of 12, you can also take one fully collapsible pushchair and one car seat.
 If you have any additional baggage requirements, read our baggage guide to find out more.

-Reduce jet lag and travel in style with our tips for flying from London to New York.
+Reduce jet lag and travel in style with our top tips

 Drink plenty of water to combat dehydration.
 And save the beer for Brooklyn: if you avoid drinking alcohol and caffeine on the flight you’ll have more restful sleep.
 New York is five hours behind GMT, so use our jet lag advisor to find out more about how to travel time zones.